cunbex/Minigrep/README.md

 - Handling errors (Chapter 9)
 - Using traits where appropriate (Chapter 10)
 - Writing tests (Chapter 11)
-- Use Iterators & closures over Loops ( Chapter 13 ) & remove lifetimes
+- Use Iterators & closures over Loops ( Chapter 13 )

 ## How to use